-- Oyster mariculture studies demonstrating effects on water quality - Land acquisition to facilitate public access, preservation, or hazard mitigation - Habitat creation and restoration (including using oyster shells for restoration) - Projects that link key species and habitat management to freshwater inflows - Engineering, design, and/or construction for habitat restoration - Assessments of restoration needs for Coastal Natural Resource Areas (CNRAs)
+- Engineering, design, and/or construction for projects that will result in acres of habitat restored. - Oyster mariculture studies demonstrating effects on water quality, nutrient reduction, enhanced habitat value for recreational fishing, and other ecosystem services. - Land acquisition to facilitate public access, preservation, or hazard mitigation. - Habitat creation and restoration (including using oyster shells for restoration). - Projects that link key species and habitat management to freshwater inflows. - Assessments of restoration needs for Coastal Natural Resource Areas. - Projects that explore the impacts of seawater desalination on key species populations or habitat quality.